Skip to main content

 Camp Chef Gridiron Pro 36-inch Flat Top Grill with Sidekick Side Burner

-The Camp Chef Gridiron Pro earns the Best Versatile title for a straightforward reason: no other flat top grill on the market gives you as many simultaneous cooking options in one unit.
+The Camp Chef Gridiron Pro earns the Best Versatile title because no other flat top grill on the market gives you as many simultaneous cooking options in one unit.
 The main 36-inch griddle surface — pre-seasoned and ready to cook out of the box — handles everything a flat top should: smash burgers, breakfast spreads, stir-fries, and seared fish.

 The integrated Sidekick burner is what sets it apart: a powerful open-flame side burner that can run independently as a high-BTU boiling or sautéing station, or accept any Camp Chef 14-inch accessory — pizza oven, BBQ box, or additional flat griddle — depending on what the meal calls for.
-This is the flat top for the cook who wants one outdoor station that can do everything — pair it with our flat top Philly cheesesteak recipe to put both surfaces to work in a single meal.
+Pair it with our flat top Philly cheesesteak recipe to put both surfaces to work in a single meal.

 Highlights